 On June 26, 2015, Lieutenant Connors, Sergeant Carlow, Patrolman Richardson, Patrolman Genereux, Patrolman Veader and Patrolwoman Barrett went to the Burrillville Middle School to support Tyler Seddon as well as all the participants of the Relay for Life.

 The Law Enforcement Torch Run is part of an international campaign for Special Olympics coordinated and managed by all divisions of Law Enforcement officers and officials throughout the world whose mission is to raise dollars and awareness of the Special Olympics Movement worldwide.

 Over 35 police departments, fire departments along with the RI State Police and RI Correctional officers.

 In 2015, Burrillville Police Department took part in this event.
 Lt.
 John Connors, Ptlwn.
 Kathleen Kelley, Ptlmn.
 David Beauchemin and Probationary Officer Rebecca Hein ran the Burrillville leg of the event.

-B-EASY (Burriliville Eliminates Alcohol Sales to Youth) was established during 1996 with the cooperation of the Burrillville Police, the Burrillville Organization Against Substance Abuse Prevention, and local liquor license holders within the Town of Burrillville.
+B-EASY (Burrillville Eliminates Alcohol Sales to Youth) was established during 1996 with the cooperation of the Burrillville Police, the Burrillville Organization Against Substance Abuse Prevention, and local liquor license holders within the Town of Burrillville.
 During this program, all alcohol servers in the Town of Burrillville were trained and certified to recognize underage patrons, intoxicated patrons and false identification and how to successfully deal with these types of situations.

-At unspecified times, the police department will utilize an underaged decoy under the supervision of an undercover police officer.
+At unspecified times, the police department will utilize an underage decoy under the supervision of an undercover police officer.
 The decoy will enter licensed establishments and attempt to purchase alcohol.
 Those that serve the decoy will be subject to prosecution and the establishment is subject to license suspension.